-With cyber security achieving an increasingly important position in the world, many companies have found that their initial measures have not held up well enough in the face of novel cyber-attacks.
-This issue stems from factors such as failure to seriously consider cyber security, as well as an inability to implement security effectively.
+With cybersecurity achieving an increasingly important position in the world, many companies have found that their initial measures have not held up well enough in the face of novel cyber-attacks.
+This issue stems from factors such as failure to seriously consider cybersecurity, as well as an inability to implement security effectively.
 That’s why so many companies are falling victim to hackers who can gain access to all of their business and client data, causing many problems.
 However, with the risk of hacking increasing, more companies are beginning to understand the severity of the situation and are looking to increase their existing security measures.
 A lot of businesses are looking into companies like Fleetsmith (visit this link here) to see if they can secure their company devices and prevent an attack.

 “In disaster response, preparedness and initial response reside at the local level; if a given incident overwhelms or threatens to overwhelm local responders, then steadily higher levels of government can step in.
 We could apply these principles to allocating responsibility in cyberspace -businesses and organizations remain responsible for securing their own networks, up to a point.
 But if it becomes clear that a nation-state is involved, or even if the federal government merely suspects that a nation-stat is involved, then the federal government would start bringing its capabilities to bear.”
 (Michael Daniel, 2017)